 Let me throw some practical suggestions that can help you feel better about the skills you already possess:

-Life is work in progress: You can’t get better if you don’t expose yourself to failure.
+- Life is a work in progress: You can’t get better if you don’t expose yourself to failure.
 Athletes constantly fail.
 Formula 1 drivers too.
 But do they quit?
-Nope, they show up the next day, review their performance, speak with their crew members, see what can be improved and repeat the process again.
+Nope, they show up the next day, review their performance, speak with their crew members, see what can be improved, and repeat the process again.

 Here’s the above information in one visual element: